Strip (Adam Ant album): Content

 The cover photograph was fashioned after actress Jane Russell's famous photo from Howard Hughes's 1943 film The Outlaw.

 Release

 The lead single from the album in Europe and Australia was "Puss 'n Boots", which continued the pantomime themes and fashions of Ant's earlier work.
 The single reached number 5 on the UK chart in November 1983, becoming Ant's final UK top 10 hit, although other top 20 hits would follow.
-The title track, "Strip", was released as a single in December 1983 and reached number 41 on the UK singles chart and number 42 in the U.S. "Puss 'n Boots" was also released as a single in the U.S., but failed to chart.
+The title track, "Strip", was released as a single in December 1983 and reached number 41 on the UK singles chart and number 42 in the U.S. "Puss 'n Boots" was released as the second single in the U.S. in May 1984, but failed to chart.
 "Playboy" was planned to be the third single.

 Reception

 From contemporary reviews, Ian Birch wrote in Smash Hits that the new songs on the album feature a "new and much fresher style" from Adam Ant, specifically noting "more thoughtful writing, more adventurous arrangements" and "sharper singing while the "obsession with sex gets a bit ridiculous but if you keep a sense of humour, it soon fades into the background."